 In 1990, Fiordland along with 3 other national parks were named UNESCO World Heritage Sites in what’s known as the Te Wahipounamu (South West New Zealand.)
 Fiordland National Park is most famous for its deep fiords but it’s also home to stunning alpine lakes, huge waterfalls, rainforest, and unique wildlife.
 In fact, within the fiords, you can find dolphins, New Zealand Fur Seals, Fiordland Crested Penguins, and even the occasional whale.

 Fiordland National Park is also one of the wettest places in New Zealand and it rains here around 200 days per year with an annual rainfall of around 7 meters!
 With so much rain many visitors are not welcomed with blue skies, however, Fiordland National Park is almost more beautiful during the rain.
 Although hard to believe, during rain thousands of waterfalls are created in the valleys along the steep cliffs – it’s truly magical!

-Visiting Fiordland National Park is a once in a lifetime experience and with this list of epic activities its sure to be one to remember!
+Visiting Fiordland National Park is a once-in-a-lifetime experience, and with this list of epic activities, it’s sure to be one to remember!
 It should come as no surprise that many of the attractions in the park are the best things to do on the South Island.

 Related Read: Visiting Queenstown?
 Be sure to read all the best things to do in Queenstown when it’s raining.
 Just in case you get some bad weather!